 The finale, the big-mop up at the Little Big Horn, is hands-down the worst version of that dramatic slaughter ever done, catastrophic in its falseness.
 The Sioux are dissed, because they’re not even on-screen, since the script leaves Sitting Bull and Crazy Horse out of the story and turns everything over to the Cheyenne.
 They were there at the battle, but secondary to the more numerous Sioux, and Dull Knife, leading the extras here (played like a chunk of wood by Kieron Moore) was not present.
 Custer/Shaw’s last stand is beyond absurd.

-Sprung on the audience in 1968, it died on arrival, buried at spot #156 for grosses, securing two claims for posterity: it’s the lousiest movie about George Armstrong Custer and it’s a good candidate for worst big western of the decade, any decade.
+Sprung on the audience in 1968, the $4,000,000 charge died on arrival, its US take of $1,600,000 buried at spot #101 for grosses, securing two claims for posterity: it’s the lousiest movie about George Armstrong Custer and it’s a good candidate for worst big western of the decade, any decade.
 The only counted coup of the whole massacre is the retro-cool poster art for the ad campaign.
 With Lawrence Tierney, Marc Lawrence.